flecoqui/projects/_posts/2017-05-18-Mandarine.md

 Using the following parameters:

-Name prefix which will be used to create Azure Media Serivces Account, Azure Storage Account,  Azure Search Account, Azure Cognitive Services Text Translation Account:
+Name prefix which will be used to create Azure Media Services Account, Azure Storage Account,  Azure Search Account, Azure Cognitive Services Text Translation Account:

     "namePrefix": {
       "type": "string",